kira10krishna/OC-Live-Data/README.md

 - Add logging for api requests
 - Build main python file in modular format

 Current actions:-
-- Build a modular code for python and API
+- Learn get method and also other methods of API (again)
-    - Exporting data to excel
-    - Loading data in dataframes
+- Bugfix for static data fetching APIs :-
-    - Fetch data functions
+        - /api/dfData
-    - finally main function
+        - /api/getChartData
+    => (Solution - Create an API endpoint to get exported excel files in each iteration) => This variable should always contain the latest excel files that imported data
+- Learn API testing and test all APIs

+Next steps:-
-    - Check for all logging exceptions, place it wherever necessary Next steps:-
+- Check for all logging exceptions, place it wherever necessary
-- Learn get method and also other methods of API
 - Connect API by frontend, i.e., Fetch APIs at frontend (Frontend and API talking to each other)
 - Prepare frontend development to display live charts